-The family of a Scunthorpe man who died from lung cancer after being exposed to asbestos at work has received a significant amount of compensation from two of his previous employers.
+The family of a Scunthorpe man who died from asbestos-related lung cancer after being exposed to the symptom at work has received a significant amount of compensation from two of his previous employers.

 The 82 year old went to see his GP suffering from shortness of breath.
 A chest x-ray revealed a shadow on his lungs which was diagnosed as cancer.

 A nurse who was working at the hospital treating the Scunthorpe man referred him to the Derbyshire Asbestos Support Team (DAST).
 He later contacted industrial disease specialists Thompsons Solicitors for advice.